PrinceTyagiSec/tracelens-npa/README.md

 # TraceLens Network Analyzer (TraceLens NPA)

-> **A professional, free, offline-capable network traffic analysis workstation inspired by Wireshark with real-time live capture, deep protocol inspection, heuristic threat detection, and local Ollama AI copilot.**
+> **A professional, free, offline-capable, web-based network traffic analysis workstation designed for Windows and inspired by Wireshark, with real-time live capture, deep protocol inspection, heuristic threat detection, and a local Ollama AI copilot.**

 > **Platform:** TraceLens NPA is currently designed and tested for **Windows 10/11**.
-Native Windows components such as Npcap, Wireshark/tshark, and PowerShell are used for live packet capture and system integration.
+The application provides a web-based interface, while native Windows components such as Npcap, Wireshark/tshark, and PowerShell are used for live packet capture and system integration.
 Linux and macOS are not currently supported.

 ## Usage Rights